top of page

 Kratom is an alkaloid extract of the leaves of Mitragyna speciosa, a tree grown in Southeast Asia.
 Kratom is most commonly obtained as a powder and consumed as a beverage.
 The tree was named for its leaf, which resembles a mitre (catholic Bishop headdress).
 Kratom’s principal psychoactive component, mitragynine (MG), has been banned in six U.S. states.
 Kratom is still widely available for purchase in the US on the internet and in smoke/vape shops.

-MG binds with high affinity to κ-opioid receptors (where it is possibly an antagonist) followed by μ- (agonist) and δ-opioid receptors.
+MG binds with high affinity to κ-opioid receptors (antagonist) followed by μ- (partial agonist) and δ-opioid receptors (very weak agonist).
 The antinociceptive effect of MG and 7-OH-MG is blocked by naloxone (Raffa et al, 2018).

 Kratom appears to have all of the characteristics of an opioid including potential for addiction